-For those of us who love to know what goes into our food, hair care, household cleaners, detergents and skincare, etc. we NEED to know, and the answer is a bit more complicated than a quick google search.
-On the surface copper peptides seem to be this miraculous “cure all” for skincare, but what are copper peptides in skincare and why are they so great?
+For those of us who love to know what goes into our food, hair care, household cleaners, detergents and skincare, etc. we NEED to know, and the answer is a bit more complicated than a quick Google search.
+So we’re diving deep into the science behind copper peptides in skincare.

 Copper peptides, also known as GHK-Cu, are a naturally occurring complex made within the human body during times of repair.
 As we age our body produces less copper peptides, and your skin and hair cells spend less time in a state of continuous healing.
 These little wonders were first identified to help heal wounds, and eventually made their way into the skin and hair care segment as a way to repair cells and fight signs of aging.